 Response data transformations

 When you run a request, the API response data (JSON/XML/CSV) is transformed into a tabular format (fields and records) and written to your output table.
-You set this mapping using the response field mapping.
+You configure this mapping using the response field mapping.

-There are different data transformations you can use: Single Record or Expanded.
+There are two different data transformations you can use: Single Record or Expanded.
 These handle nested arrays in slightly different ways.

 Let's say our API returns this JSON response: